 Aside from the decorative elements, printing wedding invitations can also get quite pricey depending on the printing style used.
 That said, engraving and letterpress are relatively more expensive types of printing as opposed to thermography and digital printing.

-When ordering printed wedding invitations, you can request a cheaper printing option.
-While some designers and suppliers are set on using a certain printing style, it is worth requesting, especially if you want to budget your wedding invitations.
-In fact, some designers may even send you the digital version and allow you to print the invitations yourself at a print shop of your choosing.
+When ordering printed wedding invitations, you can request a cheaper, digital printing option.
+While some designers and suppliers are set on using a certain printing style (read: fine printing), it is worth exploring if digital printing is an option.
+Youo can be honest and say you have a specific budget for your wedding invitations.
+In fact, some designers may even send you the print-ready digital version and allow you to print the invitations yourself at a print shop of your choosing.

 It’s safe to say that DIY projects are easier now than ever with the help of Google and Youtube tutorials—and this is especially true when it comes to DIY wedding projects.
 If you are looking for the cheapest way to do wedding invitations, you can always create your own invitation.